wp-plugins/clickfunnels/readme.txt

 Stay current with the latest version of the plugin:

+= Version: 1.0.4 =

+* Added CURL as a backup to flie_get_contents
+* Added developer testing for easier error reporting

 = Version: 1.0.3 =

 * Fix Blank Homepage (caused by template_include)